Sony Xperia 5 II review: The best Sony phone in years

 - Lacks wireless charging

-In May, Sony released the Xperia 1 II (read as "one mark two") which it packed with photo and video tools from its popular Alpha line of full-frame mirrorless cameras.
-The $1,200 (£1,099) phone was after creative types who wanted more artistic control over their photos and videos.
-Now with the Xperia 5 II (read as "five mark two"), Sony is essentially selling a more compact, more affordable version of the Xperia 1 II.
-But with a high refresh-rate display, the ability to record 4K videos at 120 frames per second (fps) and an overhauled Game Enhancer app, the new phone is more than a mini-version of the Xperia 1 II.
-And best of all at $950, the Xperia 5 II adds those features while costing hundreds of dollars less.
+With the $950 (£799 or about AU$1,350) Xperia 5 II, Sony is essentially selling a more compact, more affordable version of the Xperia 1 II, which Sony released in May.
+Sony packed the Xperia 1 II with photo and video tools from its popular Alpha line of full-frame mirrorless cameras, and for $1,200 the phone targeted creative types who wanted more artistic control over their photos and videos.
+But the new Xperia 5 II (read as "five mark two") is more than a miniature version of Sony's previous phone.
+With a high-refresh-rate display, the ability to record 4K videos at 120 frames per second and an overhauled Game Enhancer app, the new version is the best Sony phone in years.
+And best of all, it adds those features while costing hundreds of dollars less.

 One thing of note, however.
-While the Xperia 5 II's solid specs and photo and video software are similar to the Xperia 1 II (same processor, 8GB of RAM, etc.), it lacks wireless charging, a time of flight sensor and a 4K display.
+While the Xperia 5 II's solid specs and photo and video software are similar to the Xperia 1 II (same processor, 8GB of RAM and so on), it lacks wireless charging, a time-of-flight sensor and a 4K display.
 But it does retain the wonderful EyeAF (autofocus) feature that speedily finds and locks onto the eyes of people and pets.

-On the whole, I really like the Xperia 5 II.
-It's the best phone Sony has made in years.
+On the whole, I like the Xperia 5 II.
 It's an incredible phone for people who enjoy gaming, photography and recording videos.
-That won't appeal to everyone, but for people like me who enjoy that kind of thing, the phone is a real treat.
-But my biggest gripe with the phone is its price.
-While the Xperia 5 II is cheaper than the Xperia 1 II, it's also $150 more than last year's Xperia 5 I. Add the fact that we're in a pandemic and many people are enduring financial hardship, it's hard for me to get behind this phone, or any phone really, that costs nearly $1,000.
-But if you have the money and are into Sony's mirrorless cameras, then the Xperia 5 II is definitely worth considering.
+That won't appeal to everyone, but for people like me who enjoy that kind of thing, the phone is a treat.
+But my biggest gripe is with its price.
+While the Xperia 5 II is cheaper than the Xperia 1 II, it's also $150 more than last year's Xperia 5 I. Add the fact that we're in a pandemic, meaning many people are enduring financial hardship.
+That makes it hard for me to get behind this phone, or any phone really, that costs nearly $1,000.
+But if you have the money and are into Sony's mirrorless cameras, then the Xperia 5 II is worth considering.

 The Xperia 5 II will be available Dec.
-4, and preorders start Sept.
-29. (And when you preorder, you can receive a free gaming bundle that includes a HyperX Cloud II gaming headset, a 10,000mAh portable power bank and 21,600 Call of Duty points).
+4, and preorders are open today.
+When you preorder, you'll receive a free gaming bundle that includes a HyperX Cloud II gaming headset, a 10,000-mAh portable power bank and 21,600 Call of Duty points.

 Xperia 5 II design: Great high-refresh rate display, not so great number of buttons

-The Xperia 5 II's display isn't as sharp as the Xperia 1 II's, so Sony smartly added a high refresh rate screen to the former.
+The Xperia 5 II's display isn't as sharp as the Xperia 1 II's, so Sony sensibly added a high refresh rate screen to the former.
 Now you can choose: If you want super-sharp resolution, get the Xperia 1 II and its stunning 6.5-inch 4K display.
-But if you want a phone with a high-refresh rate, grab an Xperia 5 II with its 6.1-inch 120Hz HD screen.
+But if you want a phone with a high refresh rate, you'll want an Xperia 5 II with its 6.1-inch 120Hz HD screen.

 Both phones have long narrow screens with a 21:9 aspect ratio, which is great for watching Netflix since most of its films are shot in widescreen.
-But the Xperia 5 II's smaller form-factor really makes the tall, slender design pop.
-I like how well it fits into my hand.
+But the smaller Xperia 5 II makes the tall, slender design pop.
+I like how well it fits in my hand.

 The phone's design isn't perfect though.
 It's a bit boring, especially when compared to a phone like the Samsung Galaxy S20.
 Despite the Xperia's slender bezels on the side, it has a chunky (by 2020 standards) chin and forehead.
 I also miss the Xperia 1 II's squared-off edges, which allowed me to stand up the phone on its side for filming and watching videos.

 But my least favorite part of the Xperia 5 II's design is the Google Assistant button on the side.
-It lives on the right edge, along with the volume rocker, a combo power button/fingerprint reader and a shutter button for the camera.
-It's simply one button too many, and it got in my way a lot.
+It lives on the right edge, along with the volume rocker, a combination power button and fingerprint reader, and a shutter button for the camera.
+That's one button too many, and it got in my way a lot.

 Are people using Google Assistant so much that it needs its own button?
 Maybe?
 I don't know these people.
 But here's what gets me: This phone is aimed at photographers, videographers, gamers, journalists and creative types.
-Nearly everyone of those people are probably going to mount this phone, whether it's on a PS4 controller for games or on a mini-tripod for shooting photos and videos.
+Nearly every one of those people are likely to mount this phone, whether it's on a PS4 controller for games or on a mini-tripod for shooting photos and videos.
 That means the fewer buttons on the edge to press (on purpose or by accident), the better.

 For example, I have a C-shaped grip that goes around the sides and back of the phone so I can mount it to a tripod.
-On the Xperia 1 II, there was a small space on the right side between the power button and the camera shutter for the grip to grab onto.
-On the Xperia 5 II, however, that small space is now occupied by this Assistant button, which leaves me the recessed power button/fingerprint reader as the only place to attach the grip.
-As a result I lose access to that button, which is far more useful than the Google Assistant button.
+On the Xperia 1 II, there was a space on the right side between the power button and the camera shutter for the grip to grab onto.
+On the Xperia 5 II, however, that space is now occupied by this Assistant button, which leaves me the recessed power button and fingerprint reader as the only place to attach the grip.
+As a result I lose access to that button, which is far more useful than the Google Assistant.

 Sony Alpha mirrorless cameras in a phone… kind of